juuso-oskari/VisualSLAM/README.md

 - cmake (compiled with VERSION 3.11.0)
 - C++14 compiler

 Libraries (apart from Eigen3) can be installed from the links or just by building them from the /libs folder.
-We recommend that in addition to make, one also puts sudo make install, as this installs them to /.../local/include folder where our program looks for them.
+It is recommended to make with sudo make install, as this installs them to /usr/local/include folder where the program looks for them by default.

 After installing the requirements, we recommend a so-called out of source build which can be achieved by the following command sequence:
 - cd path-to-cmakelist